This is part 4 of 4 of the Blogging For Beginners series.

 4. 11 Blogging Plugins You Need to Rock Your Blog

 Just starting out as a new entrepreneur and want to start your blog right?
-In my Free 7-day Blog Starter Challenge, you’ll learn how to launch a website (tech worries begone!), get your website visitor-ready, discover the 6 proven ways to make money blogging, and more.
-Sign up here:
+In my Free Step-by-Step Blog Starter Article Series, you’ll learn how to launch a website (tech worries begone!), get your website visitor-ready, install a theme, how to make money blogging, and more.
+Read here: